 Mind Screw: The Thear arc.
 Didn't help that E350 lost one of the pages and was too lazy to redraw it, resulting in an As You Know.

 Mood Whiplash: With so many different participants, it's inevitable that consecutive comics won't always carry the same tone.

 Multinational Team: Among the characters are nearly every European and East Asian nationality that exists, and a few that don't.
-Also true of the story writers, whose present and past ranks include around 15 Americans, 4 Canadians, 5 Australians, 2 English, a Scot, 2 Danes, a Norwegian, 2 Swedes, a Pole, an Asian-Australian, a Pakistani-American, and some people with an unknown nationality.
+Also true of the story writers, whose present and past ranks include around 15 Americans, 4 Canadians, 5 Australians, 2 English, a Scot, 2 Danes, a Norwegian, 2 Swedes, a Pole, an Asian-Australian, a Pakistani-American, an Indonesian, and some people with an unknown nationality.

 No Name Given: Most self-insert characters are only known by their username, which rolls into Only One Name for a majority of self-insert characters.
 Though some over time were given surnames, like Stylesrj, or opted to adopt their spouse's name, like CivGeneral.
 The hacker in DYOS 11 is known simply as the Hacker.

 Regularly defied by CivGeneral's minor characters, some of whom get a first and last name despite a single appearance.

 Nuclear Weapons Taboo: Defied in the cruellest irony imaginable: a nuclear-armed Tupolev bomber sets off to strike an Enclave oil rig from Hiroshima.

 Sometimes Stylesrj makes a big explosion and explains that it's not a nuke, but an N2 mine.

 Nuke 'em: The above example is only one of hundreds...